French conjugation: Aller

-The verb aller means "to go" and is sufficiently irregular that it merits listing its conjugation in full.
+The verb aller means "to go" and is sufficiently irregular that it merits listing its conjugation in full, due to being a suppletive verb.
 It is the only verb with the first group ending "er" to have an irregular conjugation.
 It belongs to none of the three sections of the third group, and is often categorized on its own.

 The verb has different stems for different tenses.
-These are all pronounced differently: past all- //al// (simple past, imperfect, past subjunctive); present subjunctive aill-; conditional and future ir-.
+These are all pronounced differently: past all- //al// (past simple, imperfect, past subjunctive); present subjunctive aill-; conditional and future ir-.
 The inflections of these tenses are completely regular, and pronounced as in any other -er verb.
-However, in the simple present, not only are there stem changes, but the inflections are irregular as well:
+However, in the present simple, not only are there stem changes, but the inflections are irregular as well: